-Talk about air gapping appears to be buzzing across our industry thanks to our ever-growing ransomware risks.
-It’s really no wonder, given that hackers seem to find ways to overcome just about every obstacle IT teams can put in their path.
-Let's take a look at why air gap backups are worth considering.
+The concept of air gapping has been around for decades.
+And thanks to our ever-growing ransomware risks, it's not going anywhere soon.
+That's really no wonder, given that hackers seem to find ways to overcome just about every obstacle IT teams can put in their path.
+Let's take a look at why air-gapped backups are worth considering.

 You May Also Like

 - Backup and Disaster Recovery Business ContinuityFebruary 13th, 2024

 - Backup and Disaster Recovery Business Continuity Cloud Compliance Cybersecurity Data ProtectionFebruary 8th, 2024